stumpdk/art_meets_emoji/README.md

 The original data (in CSV format) can no longer be found here: http://demoapi.smk.dk/SMK.csv

+## Production
 This repository is a backend that receives and sends messages to Facebook users using the Facebook Messenger API.

-To make it operational fill out a .env file.
+To make it operational fill out the .env file with your info.

-## Docker up
-run docker-compose up

-## Database init
-Put your .sql files in /db_init to fill in data in MySQL at startup time
+To simply test the functionality you can run `docker-compose up`, which will create a running node instance as well as a database with the basic data structure and artwork data.

-## Startup
+## Development
+### Init
-Run `docker-compose up`
+Run `npm install`

+### Database data
+Put any .sql file in /db_init, and they will be executed at MySQL start

+### Beautify files
+Run `grunt beautify` for single beautification or `grunt` to watch for changes

+### With existing database: Start node
 Run `node server.js`

 Access the webserver on http://localhost:3000

+### Without existing database: Run database and Node.js with Docker Compose
+Run `docker-compose up`

-Access the database on localhost:3306 user: user, password: password
+Access the database on localhost:3306

-## Init
-Run `npm install`

-## Beautify files
-Run `grunt`

-## Test call, message
+### Test call, message
 `
 {
 	"object":"page",